 The Court of Appeal held that the transfer restrictions would only be triggered when and if legal title is transferred to the beneficiary.
 The decision inappropriately withers down broadly drafted transfer restrictions to merely mean that a transferee's name cannot be entered on the register of shareholders without prior consent.
 However, share transfer restrictions are clearly intended to have more meaningful effect than this, particularly in family businesses and other closely held corporations.
 Otherwise, unauthorized transfers indirectly accomplish the same result as authorized transfers.

-The Court of Appeal justified its decision in part by stating that "contractual obligations do not constrain a person's ability to bequeath property by means of a will."
+The Court of Appeal justified its decision in part by stating "contractual obligations do not constrain a person's ability to bequeath property by means of a will."
 This statement is far too sweeping.
 Although it is true that the validity of a contract to make a will or to refrain from revoking a will is determined by the law of contracts, the making of a will does not therefore necessarily mean that contractual obligations can simply be ignored.
-If a gift cannot legally be made during lifetime, there is no reason to permit such transfer at death, whether by will or otherwise.
-In Pennfield Oil Company v.
+If a gift cannot legally be made during a lifetime, there is no reason to permit such transfer at death, whether by will or otherwise.
+In Pennfield Oil Co. v.
 Winstrom, it was held that a will could not supersede specific transfer restrictions.

-Whether a transfer of an equitable interest in shares is valid in the face of share transfer restrictions has been widely deliberated in the case law, with disparate and incompatible results.
+Whether a transfer of an equitable interest in shares is valid in the face of share-transfer restrictions has been widely deliberated in the case law, with disparate and incompatible results.
 The decision in Hunter v.
-Hunter, affirmed by the House of Lords, supports the common sense principle that a valid sale of shares can only be concluded by following the share transfer procedures set-out in the articles and that the beneficial interest could not be sold separately from the legal interest.
+Hunter, affirmed by the House of Lords, supports the common- sense principle that a valid sale of shares can only be concluded by following the share-transfer procedures set out in the articles and that the beneficial interest could not be sold separately from the legal interest.
 Although public policy sanctions unauthorized transfers in limited circumstances where transfer restrictions would otherwise unreasonably interfere with the rights of third parties, such third parties naturally acquire subject to the same restrictions.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.